git-spice internals¶

 📄 repo # repository-level information

-📄 templates # cached GitHub PR templates
+📄 templates # cached change templates

 📄 rebase-continue # information about ongoing operations